 It may suffice for small and medium-sized companies to publish an abridged balance sheet and explanatory notes.
 A small company does not need to publish its profit and loss accounts and other information, medium-sized companies must publish an abridged version of their profit and loss account.
 Small, medium-sized, and group companies whose accounts are included in the consolidated accounts of another company are subjected to less stringent reporting, auditing, and publication requirements.

-The annual accounts prepared in accordance with generally-accepted accounting principles shall provide such a view as enables a sound judgment to be formed on the assets and liabilities and results of the company and, insofar as the nature of annual accounts permit, of its solvency and liquidity.
-If so justified by the international structure of its group, the annual accounts may be prepared in accordance with generally accepted accounting principles of one of the members of the group.
+The annual accounts prepared in accordance with Generally-Accepted Accounting Principles (GAAP) shall provide such a view as enables a sound judgment to be formed on the assets and liabilities and results of the company and, insofar as the nature of annual accounts permit, of its solvency and liquidity.
+If so justified by the international structure of its group, the annual accounts may be prepared in accordance with GAAP of one of the members of the group.
 If the company makes use of the aforementioned possibility, it shall make a statement in the explanatory notes of its annual accounts.

 Do you need an audit?